ViaVersion/VIAaaS/README.md

   is the same)
 - Approve the login in the webpage

-Fabric client:
+Fabric/Forge client:

-- Install [OpenAuthMod](https://github.com/RaphiMC/OpenAuthMod) in your Fabric client.
+- Install [OpenAuthMod](https://github.com/RaphiMC/OpenAuthMod) in your Fabric or Forge client.
 - Join the server: ```mc.example.net.via.localhost```
 - Approve the login